 Around this point in time, the Kashmir issue reached the boiling point and India took the matter to the United Nations, a plebiscite was ordained in a UN resolution.
 GB found itself back to the pavilion with Kashmir, even after having joined the Pakistan federation, the plebiscite was delayed by India for decades as it did not feel brave enough to face a referendum in Kashmir.

 Meanwhile, the Pakistan government has tried to assimilate GB into the mainstream by making state employment available for its educated youth since a couple of decades, local entrepreneurs have also been facilitated and provided access to big investors, both locally and abroad.
 Back in 1979, the Karakoram Highway (KKH) was built to link GB with the rest of the country, it was an extremely difficult, inaccessible and challenging task for the builders, a Pakistani military’s construction company, known as frontier works organization (FWO).
-After 20 years (1959-1979) of valuable sacrifices of, about 810 Pakistanis and about 200 Chinese workers and troops, this Sino-Pak collaboration “KKH” become huge success.
+After 20 years (1959-1979) of valuable sacrifices, about 810 Pakistanis and about 200 Chinese workers and troops, this Sino-Pak collaboration “KKH” become the huge success.

 The KKH made terrains accessible starting from Batgram to Khunjerab Pass on the Pakistan- China border and ushered in an economic, cultural and educational revolution amongst the locals.
-The CPEC is really a game changer for entire region particularly for people of Gilgit-Baltistan, as it’s filled with immense opportunities in terms of economic potential, energy through hydro-power resources, infrastructure and tourism attractions.
+The CPEC is really a game changer for entire region particularly for people of Gilgit-Baltistan, as it’s filled with immense opportunities in terms of economic potential, energy through hydro-power resources, infrastructure and tourist attractions.

 The CPEC mainly depends on the KKH, where Gilgit-Baltistan is concerned, it is aimed at widening and straightening of this existing highway.
-The location and basic alignment of route cannot be changed drastically due to the narrow valleys and mountainous terrain; an economic zone could be planned at a suitable location across river Indus in Bunji – Astore, where a wide stretch of land exists.
+The location and basic alignment of the route cannot be changed drastically due to the narrow valleys and mountainous terrain; an economic zone could be planned at a suitable location across river Indus in Bunji – Astore, where a wide stretch of land exists.

-Every year, Gilgit-Baltistan observes two independence days, one is August 14th as part of Pakistan, and second is 1st November, when it achieved freedom from the shackles of Kashmiri Dogra rulers.
+Every year, Gilgit-Baltistan observes two independence days, one is August 14th as part of Pakistan, and second is 1st November when it achieved freedom from the shackles of Kashmiri Dogra rulers.
 The demand of Gilgit-Baltistan is to be recognised as Pakistan, not as India, this is something that the Indian government has to face sooner or later even regarding Kashmir issue.
-The GB area should be made into a province at the earliest to put an end to the ill- founded controversy, for all intents and purposes it is a part of Pakistan so there is no plausible reason for it to remain in a constitutional limbo and made to wait for its due rights.
+The GB area should be made into a province at the earliest to put an end to the ill-founded controversy, for all intents and purposes it is a part of Pakistan so there is no plausible reason for it to remain in a constitutional limbo and made to wait for its due rights.
 Today, Islamabad is working hard to enhance constitutional, parliamentary and budgetary rights to the people of GB.
-Islamabad’s effort will not only bring GB in mainstream but also strengthen this natural trade, economic and tourism gateway for regional prosperity.
+Islamabad’s effort will not only bring GB in the mainstream but also strengthen this natural trade, economic and tourism gateway for regional prosperity.